-Chances are you're reading this article sitting down.
-And if you're like most computer users, you've been in your chair for a while.
+Chances are you're reading this article while perched in a chair.
+And, if you're like most computer users, you've been there for a while.

-You're probably inactive for more of your day than you realize.
-Do you sit in your car while commuting to an eight-hour-a-day desk job and then unwind in front of the television all evening?
-Do you depend on email, direct-deposit paychecks, and online shopping to accomplish tasks that 10 or 20 years ago would have required you to run errands?
+Consider how much you sit in a day: driving during your morning commute to an 8-hour-a-day desk job, and then unwinding on the couch in front of the television all evening.
+What’s more, do you depend on email, cell phone apps, direct-deposit paychecks, and online shopping to accomplish tasks that 10 or 20 years ago would have required you to get up and run errands?

-If so, then you may have "sitting disease."
-That's the new buzzword for a sedentary lifestyle that may put your health at risk.
+If so, then you may have "sitting disease,” a catchy phrase for a sedentary lifestyle that might be putting your health at risk.

 You're Meant to Move

 "Human beings evolved as a walking entity, exploring the world on our feet," says James Levine, MD, author of Move a Little, Lose a Lot.

 "The strangest thing in the world is that people spend all day scrunched in a chair.
 It's a form of physical entrapment," says Levine, who strolled on a treadmill in his office at a 1-mile-per-hour pace while being interviewed for this article.

 Levine's advice: Fight sitting disease by taking steps to become more physically active.

 Here are 8 ways to help you sneak in some on-your-feet time in an otherwise deskbound day.